cekimm/ceskim/README.md

 - I’m @ceskim
-- Mainly a graphics person.
-A lot of my work was done under massive pressure from Hack-A-Thons, so don't expect anything incredibly polished or perfect.
-I'll rip out some case studies in the near future.
+- Mainly a graphics person
 - How to reach me: skim#0615 or seeukim@proton.me

 <!---